larsville/git-primer/README.md

 To Git users, a project is simply a folder and its contents, including any subfolders and their contents, and so on.
 Most projects managed by Git contain files of software code, but people also use Git to manage things like artwork files, documentation files, etc. A project folder can also contain files that aren't managed/tracked by Git, such as log files or other incidental material.
 Git ignores such files.

-Git is command-line software, and it is somewhat complex as these things go, so it is hard for many people to learn.
+Git is [command-line software](https://en.wikipedia.org/wiki/Command-line_interface), and it is somewhat complex as these things go, so it is hard for many people to learn.
 A good way to get started with Git is to use _[GitHub](https://github.com)_, which is a web site that supplies a web interface for most Git functionality.
-Many people find this much easier to use than the command line, especially for the most common operations.
-Many GitHub users find that they never need to use Git directly.
-Still, it is essential to understand the basic Git concepts.
+Many people find GitHub to be much easier to use than Git as a command line tool, especially for the most common operations.
+A GitHub user might never need to use Git directly.
+Even so, it is essential to understand the basic Git concepts and terminology.

 GitHub also provides project storage, comprising millions of public and private projects.
 GitHub also offers other collaboration functionality for each project, such as bug tracking and [wikis](https://en.wikipedia.org/wiki/Wiki).